EvanDiamantidis/TryHackMe/Blue/README.md

 1.1: Scan the machine.
 (If you are unsure how to tackle this, I recommend checking out the Nmap room)

 Nmap will help us gather some information about our target.
-For the purposes of this box, since question 1.3 is asking what this machine is vulnerable to, we will be adding the "-sS --script=vuln" argument to our nmap scan.
+For the purposes of this box, since task 1.3 is asking *what this machine is vulnerable to*, we will be adding the "-sS --script=vuln" argument to our nmap scan.
 The "initial" output file under the "nmap" folder shows the following:
 ```
 # Nmap 7.92 scan initiated Mon May 30 07:24:31 2022 as: nmap -sC -sV -sS --script=vuln -oN nmap/initial 10.10.239.152
 Nmap scan report for 10.10.239.152